egecavusoglu/stock-market-simulator/Readme.md

-# Pocket Stock Market API
+# Stock Market Simulator

-Launch your stock exchange API within your computer.
-Develop your trading algorithms without any concerns.
+Launch your stock exchange server and API in your local.
+Develop your trading algorithms without with ease.

-Todo items:
+You can consume the stock market HTTP server via REST and websocket.

+1. `GET /stocks` : Returns all stocks in the market
+2. `GET /stocks/{symbol}` : Return specific ticker data.
+3. `WS /stocks/live` : Open websocket connection to server.
+   - Send empty message to get all stocks data.
+   - Send ticker symbol (eg. `$ABC`) to get specific stock data.

+Project Roadmap:

 - [x] CLI: Verbose flag to print tickers
 - [x] CLI: Get number of tickers